-Check This Space for a new POTW every Monday.
+Check This Space for a new POTW at the beginning of every week.

 POTW Writeup Instructions:

 We are going to set up a single Google Doc for all POTW (same as we did for Badges).
 Title this Google Doc LAST NAME, FIRST NAME P-A POTW 2018/19 and share it with Mr. Bezaire via email.

 Every POTW will be turned in using the same format, with 6 parts.
 The 6 parts are described below:

 A) Understand the Problem: Show me that you understand what the problem is asking.
 This may involve re-writing the problem in your own words, explaining what the question is asking, describing the various parts of the question, or something else.
 You must, however, show that you understand the question.